šŸ® How to combine data from multiple suppliers into one output feed

 Notes

-• Blending Bull was designed to import supplier data so that more advanced operations are done later in MERGADO.
+• Blending Bull was designed to import supplier data so that more advanced operations are done later in Mergado.
 However, this is not necessary.

 • The merging of ā€œfilesā€ is low-level.
 I was concerned that there would be problems with it.
 In practice, it works well.